-Under the CJA, the offence of insider dealing only applies to individuals.1 The prohibitions under MAR apply to all persons, defined to include both natural and legal persons.2
+Under the CJA, the offence of insider dealing only applies to individuals.1 The prohibitions under UK MAR apply to all persons, defined to include both natural and legal persons.2

 A criminal insider dealing offense can be committed by a person: